pangz-lab/adb-verus-install/README.md

     ```bash
     adb devices
     ```
-    - When phone is connected, it should appear from the `List of devices attached`
+    - When phone is setup properly, it should appear from the `List of devices attached`
     - The left side is the device ID.
 [Take note of this.](#adb-device-id)
     - ![adb connection](https://github.com/pangz-lab/adb-verus-install/blob/feature/updated-readme/scripts/readme_assets/adb1.png?raw=true)
 ### [ SCRIPT ]